Cheyenne Bottoms Wildlife Area News

 PAPER PERMITS WILL STILL BE AVAILABLE AT THE INFORMATION CENTERS, HOWEVER, WE ENCOURAGE YOU TO USE THE iSPORTSMAN ELECTRONIC PERMIT SYSTEM AS IT WILL BE REQUIRED IN 2015.

 Spring has sprung.
-High temperatures will be in the 60's through next Wednesday.
-We currently estimate between 70,000 and 140,000 total ducks on the Area, mostly mallards and pintails.
-Widgeon numbers have increased as have several other species of ducks.
-If you want to see ducks in their breeding plumage, now is the time to come out.
-We are likely to see major changes in bird numbers and species composition with the next week of very mild weather.
+High temperatures will be in the 70's and 80's through next Wednesday.
+We currently estimate between 35,000 and 70,000 total ducks on the Area, mostly gadwall, blue-winged teal and shoveler, but a good variety of species is present.
+If you want to see a variety of ducks in their breeding plumage, now is the time to come out, but you had better hurry.

 The light goose conservation order is the only waterfowl season currently open.
 Very few hunters are on the Area and success is low.